 You might be thinking as why I have added ‘Almost’ here.
 The reason is – Coffee world is huge and endless.
 There are people always trying and blending new combinations.
-So, we can’t write about each and every type of coffee drink but will try to cover as many as possible.
+So, we can’t write about each and every type of coffee drink but have tried to get closer to almost all.

 Image Source – Follygraph

 Coffee has many flavors and can be easily said countless.
 Beans from every region has different taste and varies with coffee origin, roasting and preparation methods.
 Being so much diversified, the coffee preparation is been divided into countless drinks.
 When we go to popular coffee stores, the menu is confusing if we don’t know these.

 So, let’s have a look on the various coffee drinks and see how many we didn’t knew about.

 Let’s first know some of the basic drinks that can be easily made at home by a Coffee Maker, French Press or a Pour Over.
 Most of the American homes are equipped with instruments for these.

 Regular Black Coffee – The very basic form of coffee that is brewed straight from your Drip Coffee Brewer, French Press, Percolator or a Chemex.
 If you drink that without adding up anything, its a Black.

 Black Coffee With Milk – Just add some milk to the Black coffee and the taste changes amazingly.
 If you are not a Black lover or your taste buds don’t allow that, add some milk.

 Black Coffee With Milk & Sugar – The combination of Milk, Sugar and Black coffee is a favorite of many.
 Try this as this is the very basic form anyone can make at home.